jimmy-wynendaele/markdown-warmup/README.md

 This is a list of the reasons why the website needs updates:

 * The style of the website is obviously outdated.
-* Does not scale for mobile
+* Not optimised for mobile
 * Bad navigation
 * Links that don't work
 * Webshop isn't secured